-Of course, the best way to take a tour of Paris is by walking.
+Of course, the best way to take a trip of Paris is by walking.
 Only by foot can you really appreciate the pageantry of the display windows at Printemps; only by strolling can you slide coy glances at beaux brokers on their lunch hour.
 The problem with Paris, though, is that there’s just so much to see, and if you’re too short on time (or too high of heel), the most stylish solution is to hop on a Vespa.

-You can rent a scooter at most car rental agencies or opt for a tour of Paris with Left Bank Scooters.
+You can rent a scooter at most car rental agencies or opt for a trip of Paris with Left Bank Scooters.
 The owners, Adam and Adele, will meet you wherever you stay in Paris, and if you wish, they’ll accompany you around the city, introducing you to places of historical and aesthetic interest.
 Otherwise, they’ll suggest where to go and what to see and leave you on your merry way.

 Feeling rather adventurous, we chose to go on a solo exploration of the scenic town of Chavenay (as suggested by Adele), on a classic Granturismo model with GPS to help us negotiate the city’s many one-way streets.
 After strapping on our helmets and tossing my handbag in the boot, we were off.